 Should I buy the Philips Hue?

 There’s no doubt, Philips Hue has the widest range of smart bulbs, the greatest third-party support and the widest range of controllers.
 Every bulb produces high-quality light and is quick to respond.
 While Hue is a little more expensive than some of its smart bulb competition, it’s money well spent.
-If you don’t want to mess around with the wiring in your home, this is the smart lighting system to buy.
+You can check out the alternatives in our best smart lighting round-up, but if you don’t want to mess around with the wiring in your home, this is the smart lighting system to buy.